Understanding the Effectiveness of Large Language Models in Detecting Security Vulnerabilities: Abstract

-By designing a series of effective prompting strategies, we obtain the best results on the synthetic datasets with GPT-4: F1 scores of 0.79 on \owasp, 0.86 on \julietj, and 0.89 on \julietc.
-Expectedly, the performance of LLMs drops on the more challenging real-world datasets: \cvej and \cvec, with GPT-4 reporting F1 scores of 0.48 and 0.62, respectively.
-We show that LLMs can often perform better than existing static analysis and deep learning-based vulnerability detection tools, especially for certain classes of vulnerabilities.
-Moreover, LLMs also often provide reliable explanations, precisely identifying the vulnerable data flows in code.
-We find that fine-tuning smaller LLMs (e.g., GPT-3.5) can outperform the larger LLMs on synthetic datasets, but provide limited gains on real-world datasets.
-When subjected to adversarial attacks on code (e.g., dead code injection), LLMs suffer mild degradation in performance, showing an average accuracy reduction of up to 12.67\%.
-Finally, we share our insights and recommendations for future work on leveraging LLMs for vulnerability detection.
+\Comment{By designing a series of effective prompting strategies, we obtain the best results on the synthetic datasets with GPT-4: F1 scores of 0.79 on \owasp, 0.86 on \julietj, and 0.89 on \julietc.
+Expectedly, the performance of LLMs drops on the more challenging real-world datasets: \cvej and \cvec, with GPT-4 reporting F1 scores of 0.48 and 0.62, respectively. } \Comment{We show that LLMs can often outperform existing static analysis and deep learning-based vulnerability detection tools, especially for certain classes of vulnerabilities.
+Moreover, LLMs also often provide reliable explanations, precisely identifying the vulnerable data flows in code.}